twedl/canmap/README.md

 #> 10 gdpl000… zip   file  2.98M http…     2016 dpl      designat… cartogra… ArcGI…
 #> # … with 78 more rows, and 3 more variables: projection <chr>,
 #> #   geo_coverage <chr>, language <chr>

+# then pick the shapefile you'd like:
 ```

-Please note that the ‘mapcan’ project is released with a [Contributor
+Please note that the ‘canmap’ project is released with a [Contributor
 Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this
 project, you agree to abide by its terms.